Free Kitchen Hacks eBook

 Next comes the cheese.
 Cover all the bread evenly to make a top layer of cheese.
 It’ll get bubbly and brown in the oven, creating a layer of cheese that will lock the moisture into the bread.

-You’ll know your savory breakfast casserole is done when the cheese is completely melted and it starts to get brown and crispy on the edges.
+Bake on the middle rack.
+You’ll know your savory breakfast casserole is done when the cheese is completely melted, and it starts to get brown and crispy on the edges.

 I love using fresh chives to finish off this savory casserole for breakfast!
 It adds an earthy herbaceous taste and aroma, and a vibrant color.